geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-18/meeting-transcript.md

 - **[Drivers](#nimlgen-003325)**: There's a draft PR for AQL support which should provide a "free speed up" for kernel time.
 Progress is also being made on MI400 support.

-- **[Cloud](#wozeparrot-004007)**: The multi-host training bounty requires beam to be working.
+- **[Cloud](#wozeparrot-004007)**: The multi-host training bounty requires BEAM to be working.
 Currently, it's not functioning correctly because runtime errors are not being propagated from the cloud node.

-- **[Symbolic](#sieds-lykles-004248)**: Work is underway to ensure that symbolic simplification rules are robust enough to handle the patterns that will be generated after the shape tracker is removed by Rangeify.
+- **[Symbolic](#sieds-lykles-004248)**: Work is underway to ensure that symbolic simplification rules are robust enough to handle the patterns that will be generated after the ShapeTracker is removed by Rangeify.

 - **[ONNX](#chenyu-004723)**: The immediate priority is to get the new release out.
 Following that, there are plans to improve ONNX support, including tools to debug differences between TinyGrad's implementation and ONNX runtime.